-- Skype Translate is a translation utility for Skype that automatically translates your chat to a defined language
+- Skype Translator is a translation utility for Skype that automatically translates your chat to a defined language (currently supports eight languages)

 - For two computer-based translation options, see DualClip Translator: Use Hotkeys To Translate Foreign Language Text and Translate Text From Any Application With Transmiti

 - Audacity, while not a language specific tool, is great for learning a language as you can use it to slow down audio and skip forward and backwards and even loop certain sections continuously.

 There are some very useful websites that can help a great deal with your language learning efforts and I have already listed many of them.
 Still, before listing the rest I will point out my three absolute must-have sites.

 - Google Translate – Yes, I am aware that it, like any electronic translation service, is imperfect.
 Still, as a basic dictionary and a more robust translator, it is invaluable when trying to read and write in your target language.
 I especially like how it will remember several languages you might work with frequently and how you can quickly switch between the two you are currently using.

 - WordReference is a fantastic site.
 It is part dictionary, part forum.
 Native speakers from all over the world (Spanish is especially well represented) monitor the forums so you can ask for word usage clarifications.
 This is especially helpful as sometimes according to the dictionary there are multiple ways to say something when, in practice, certain words or phrases can not always be used in all circumstances.
 When you search for a word on WordReference, first you will be shown the dictionary result and then below any forum threads that reference that word.
 Before posting your own question do a search as it is quite likely someone (indeed, multiple people) have already asked your question.